Active Learning of Deterministic Transducers with Outputs in Arbitrary Monoids: The category of monoidal transducers

-\begin{lem} If $M$ is right-noetherian then all its right- and left-invertibles are invertible. \end{lem} \begin{proof} Assume $M$ right-noetherian and consider some $x$ that is right-invertible with $x_r$ its right-inverse.
-For $n \in \N$, set $u_{2n} = x_r$, $v_{2n} = \epsilon$ and $u_{2n+1} = v_{2n+1} = x$.
-Then $v_n = v_{n+1}u_n$ for all $n \in \N$ hence by right-noetherianity $x$ is invertible.
+\begin{lem} If $M$ is right-n\oe{}therian then all its right- and left-invertibles are invertible. \end{lem} \begin{proof} Assume $M$ right-n\oe{}therian and consider some $x$ that is right-invertible with $x_r$ its right-inverse.
+For $n \in \N$, set $u_{2n} = x_r$, $v_{2n} = \varepsilon$ and $u_{2n+1} = v_{2n+1} = x$.
+Then $v_n = v_{n+1}u_n$ for all $n \in \N$ hence by right-n\oe{}therianity $x$ is invertible.
 If $x$ is left-invertible instead, its left-inverse is right-invertible hence invertible and therefore so is $x$. \end{proof}

 \begin{exa} The canonical example of a monoid is the \emph{free monoid} $A^*$ over an alphabet $A$, whose elements are words with letters in $A$, whose product is the concatenation of words and whose unit is the empty word.
 Notice that the alphabet $A$ may be infinite.
 The left-divisibility relation is the prefix one, and the left-gcd is the longest common prefix.